last update 24 December 2011

 William Haw

-l Petty's Court, Hanway Street (links Oxford Street & Tottenham Court Road, London) - then in the parish of St Pancras.
-Retired to Weston after death of wife.
+l after marriage in Petty's Court, Hanway Street (links Oxford Street & Tottenham Court Road, London, still) - in those days in the huge Parish of (Old) St Pancras.
+Retired to Weston some time in the '30s after death of wife Elizabeth in 1829.

-d 1839 (75) (Weston, Buriton) - his is probably the moolah behind the large sarcophagus tomb and burst of plaques in St Mary the Virgin Parish Church, Buriton.
+d 1839 (75) (Weston, Buriton) - his must be the moolah behind the large sarcophagus tomb and burst of south aisle plaques in St Mary the Virgin Parish Church, Buriton.
+And now there's nary a Seward left!

 |